robert-hh/CS1237/README.md

 According to the test, Teensy 4.x, RP2350 and PYBD SF6 work fine at a rate of 1280.
 The ESP32, RP2040, SAMD51 and Renesas RA6M2 work fine
 at a rate at 640 and can still be configured back.
+The PIO version of the RP2 driver works fine at all rates.
 ESP8266, nrf52, SAMD21 and W600 can be configured once for a rate
 of 640, but cannot reset back to a lower rate and do not support temperature reading when set to the 640 rate.